Night Nurse (comics): Georgia Jenkins

 Georgia Jenkins is an African-American nurse who comes from an inner city neighborhood, blocks away from Metro General Hospital.
 On her days off from work, she provides free medical care to the people on her old block.
 She discovers that her older brother Ben was conned into nearly blowing up the hospital generator.
 Even though Ben has a change of heart and is shot while trying to protect the nurses, Georgia finds out in issue #3 that Ben has been sentenced to 10-to-20 years in prison.
 She angrily compares the harshness of his sentence to the fact that powerful mob criminals walk around freely.

 Christine Palmer

 Christine Palmer leaves her home in "an exclusive Midwestern suburb" against her father's wishes, intending to "make a new life without her father's money".
-In issue #2, her father comes to New York to try to convince her to return to her life as a debutante, threatening that "if you don't come home by Thanksgiving, then don't come home at all!"
+In issue #2, her father comes to New York to try to convince her to return to her life as a debutante, threatening that "if you don't come home by Thanksgiving, then don't come home at all!".
 Though she considers his offer, she elects to stay in New York and becomes a surgical nurse for Dr. William Sutton.
 When Sutton's career ends in disaster, she leaves New York City and her friends behind, and travels the country, finding a job as a private nurse for a paraplegic at a spooky mansion.
-However, this particular position is short-lived.
-Palmer ends up returning to Metropolitan General Hospital, where she first encounters Storm and Nightcrawler of the X-Men.
-It is revealed in the Nightcrawler series that her mother lives in Tucson, Arizona.
+However, this particular position is short-lived and Palmer ends up returning to Metropolitan General Hospital.